Creator Economy 101: A Comprehensive Guide to Boost Your Income as a Content Creator

-Thanks to clever branding, though, it has evolved into a multimillion-dollar company, which can boast its own TV show on Nickelodeon, a flourishing influencer merch store, e-books, documentaries, and, most recently, a song release.
+Thanks to clever branding, though, it has evolved into a multimillion-dollar company, which can boast its own TV show on Nickelodeon, a flourishing influencer merch store, e-books, documentaries, and the occasional song release.

-Similarly, YouTube’s highest-earning star, Ryan Kaji, can boast his very own brand, Ryan’s World.
+Ryan Kaji – like most of the top-earning YouTubers – can also boast his very own brand, Ryan’s World.

 Among other things, it produced a TV series, Ryan’s Mystery Playdate, a video game for PlayStation, Xbox, and Nintendo Switch called Race with Ryan, and a semi-animated series – Super Spy Ryan – on Amazon Kids+.